nitrate-lang/nitrate/extensions/quixd/README.md

 - The language server is built automatically when building the QUIX toolchain.
   Use the build tool provided in the root of the repository.
-- Instructions for standalone building is are documented.
+- Instructions for standalone building are not documented.